 If list is

-Nonethen a new tuple will be allocated, as well as a new bytes object to contain the data (as the fourth element in the tuple).
+Nonethen a new tuple will be allocated, as well as a new bytes object to contain the data (as the fifth element in the tuple).

 If list is not